 “It’s like if you’re building a deck.
 If you take your time, you sand everything, you stain the wood, and you make sure it has the proper finish, it’s going to last a long time and you won’t have a lot of issues.
 Alternatively, if you rush building the deck because you want it done by the end of the week, that’s great, but you probably didn’t put a lot of the necessary legwork in.
 Now it’s going to have a lot of issues that need to be fixed, maintained, and could even get worse.”

-“When you don’t spend enough time thinking about a feature or designing it before you just start coding, it can lead to technical debt,” says Jackson.
-“If you rush code, then you get it out the door, but you will always have problems with it.
+“When you don’t spend enough time thinking about a feature or its design before you start to code, it can lead to technical debt,” says Jackson.
+“If you rush code, then you might get the software out the door, but you will always have problems with it.
 Then, you’re spending all your time fixing those problems instead of producing more productive work.”

 “Sometimes, the people that come up with the software or feature don’t communicate well enough to the people building it, so they have two different expectations in mind the whole time,” says Jackson.
 “So, when developers come back with what they thought you wanted, it’s not at all what you want.”